JeremiahKoeiman/qls-assessment/README.md

 # Info

+- Don't forget to run `npm i` in the root directory to install all the dependencies
 - The `shipment-dashboard` app runs on `localhost:4200`
 - When changing the app language in the settings page, it may take a few seconds befor you see the applied change